anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
 The thing is that we are observing the behavior but we are not labeling it.
 We just know that in this environment, the virus has behaved that way.
 But we don't know why.
 And it is okay because we just want to observe the behaviors not to know why at this step.
-We just want to collect the <strong>Hows</strong>? (how the virus behaves) rather than <strong>Why</strong> is it so...
+We just want to collect the <mark><strong>Hows</strong></mark>? (how the virus behaves) rather than <strong>Why</strong> is it so...
 </p>

 <br/>
 <p style="text-align: justify;">
-So in simple terms, we can see that if we know how to select the correct sets of environments, we can learn so interesting behaviors concerning the virus.
+So in simple terms, we can see that if we know how to select <mark>the correct sets of environments</mark>, we can learn so interesting behaviors concerning the virus.
 This is what it all is about convolution operations or at least for this introduction about it.
 We don't want to directly and manually extract those features like it could be done by a chemist, rather, we want to make it automatic but at the same time, we want to know the most important environments that trigger certain behaviors because not all environments will give us good information in the same way not all the kernels or filters will extract important features.
 </p>